letranloc/be.shell/README.md

     cp be.shell.Vertex `kde4-config --localprefix`/share/config/be.shell

-If you're using Plasma, kill it and start BE::Shell:
+If you're using Plasma on KDE SC4, kill its process and start BE::Shell:

     kquitapp plasma-desktop; sleep 2; be.shell

+While if you're on Plasma5, the command is:

+    kquitapp plasmashell; sleep2; be.shell

 If you're already on BE::Shell, restart it in order to apply the new theme & config: